 And while full staff appointments are harder and harder to come by, it’s certainly true that many UN interns go on to have strong careers as consultants working for various UN entities.
 Indeed, with over 65,000 consultants and individual contractors providing services to the UN system, they outnumber staff appointments across most UN agencies, funds and programs.

-This Ultimate Guide takes a behind-the-scenes look at internship opportunities at the UN: their trends and availability, what people say about their experiences, and how to go about finding an internship or making one for yourself.
+This Ultimate Guide takes a behind-the-scenes look at internship opportunities at the UN: their trends and availability, what people say about their experiences, and how to go about finding an internship (or how to make one for yourself).
 The Guide will help you decide whether pursuing a UN internship is for you—and if so, how to get your foot in the international development door.

 But first, who died and made me intern king?

 Who might I be, you ask?
 Let me start with who I’m not.

 Me mansplaining something in Afghanistan.